dnsepti/data-analyst-projects/README.md

 # Purposes
 - We have received an analytical task from an international online store.
 Our predecessor failed to complete it: they launched an A/B test and then quit (to start a watermelon farm in Brazil).
 They left only the technical specifications and the test results; experiment name is recommender_system_test

-- Then, we have to rerun the A/B test to testing changes related to the introduction of an improved recommendation system.
+- Then, we have to rerun the A/B test to testing changes of the number of events related to the introduction of an improved recommendation system.

 # Libraries
 *pandas, numpy, matplotlib, seaborn, plotly, scipy, math*